DarylMc/Homebridge-cbus-installer/SETUP.md

 Take a break for 10 minutes.

-## 10. Re-run the script with the copy switch:
+## 10. Re-run the script with the copy switch
 ```txt
 sudo -E ./setup.sh copy
 ```

-Restart Homebridge?
-[Y/n]

 Assuming the file has been populated OK, the script will now read through all the GAs in my-platform.json, and if they don't exist in config.json, prompt you one-by-one to Add them, Skip them, and where the "type" of channel is reported as unknown or was guessed incorrectly, Change them to one of the possible types.